 16 You will even be handed over by parents, brothers, relatives, and friends, and they will put some of you to death.

 17 You will be hated by all because of my name,

 18 but not a hair on your head will be destroyed.

 19 By your perseverance you will secure your lives.”

-Once again, Jesus is reminding us of the cost in following Him.
+Once again, Jesus is reminding us of the cost of following Him.
 Indeed, to walk in His ways is not at all a walk in the park.
-As believers, we are called upon to witness to the truth, to give light to a dark work, and to be salt to a tasteless society.
+As believers, we are called upon to witness to the truth, to give light to a dark world, and to be salt to a tasteless society.
 Yet, in doing so, we will encounter opposition and persecution.

 Witnessing to the truth is not easy because many people are accustomed to lying and they will hate you for exposing the truth.
 To be a light is dangerous because many people prefer to be in darkness.
 That is their comfort zone.
 To be salt is a thankless endeavor because many people do not care who is doing good.
 By itself, truth is divisive.
 Light is painful because its heat might be unbearable to many people.
 Salt has a low value although it gives a lot of benefits.

 Yet Jesus tells us to persevere in order to secure a place in His kingdom.
 We should never be afraid to do what is right even when family and friends tell us to keep quiet or else we lose them.
 When they bring us to court, we should be willing to be jailed just like Paul, Peter and the other martyrs and saints after them.